What's the most ridiculous regulation in Canada?

 When an employee does not work on the paid public holiday they are entitled to a regular day’s pay as long as the employee has been employed by the employer for at least 30 days, and has worked their scheduled shifts prior to and after the paid public holiday.

-If an employee works shifts of varying lengths you can calculate their rate of pay by multiplying the employee’s hourly rate by the average number of hours worked in a day by the employee during the 3 weeks immediately prior to the paid public holiday.
+If an employee works shifts of varying lengths you can calculate their rate of pay by adding up the number of hours worked during the 3 weeks immediately prior to the paid public holiday and then dividing by 15 and multiplying that by their hourly wage.

 When the paid public holiday falls on an employee’s scheduled day off, the employee should be given off either the first working day after the public holiday or an alternate day off agreed to mutually by the employer and employee.
 This day will be paid day for the employee.